BTM-ai/.github/profile/README.md

 ## Repositories

 ### [workshop-ia-1](https://github.com/BTM-ai/workshop-ia-1)
-Resources for the first **Workshop IA #1**, a hands-on introduction to artificial intelligence concepts and tools (about LangGraph and MCP)
+Resources for **Workshop IA #1**, a hands-on introduction to artificial intelligence concepts and tools (about LangGraph and MCP)

 ### [rincewrite](https://github.com/BTM-ai/rincewrite)
 Your unique, wizardly writing assistant, powered by LangGraph and Reflex.
 Enhance your writing with this AI-driven tool.